joelagnel/joelfernandes.org/_posts/2018-06-15-rcu-dynticks.md

 ```

 If the CPU is idle while it was interrupted, then both bh and sched RCU
 variants are marked to be in a QS on that CPU.

-For the preempt RCU variant, we
+Note: In the `rcu_check_callbacks` function, for the preempt RCU variant, we
 don't do this kind of an idle check, we simply check if the read-lock nesting
-is 0 and if it is, then its a QS (I don't know why).
+is 0 and if it is, then its a QS.
+This is because the read-lock nesting counter
+is how RCU-preempt enters a read section.
+So whether we're in the idle loop or
+not doesn't matter, all we've to do is check the nesting counter.
+For the bh
+and sched variants though, we disable preempt or bh when entering the read-side
+so for those, we need to rely on other methods (see optimization idea below).

+Idea: Can we report a QS for -sched variant faster?
+What if a tick is received
+during a long running kernel section that didn't disable preemption.
+Can we
+detect from the tick path how deep was the preemption disabled nesting and use
+that info to report a QS for RCU-sched ?